gitblit/fathom/fathom-site/docs/jcache.md

 We are also annotating the `get`, `getAll`, `delete`, and `save` methods.
 Calling these methods will transparently populate & clear the cache.

-This transparent behavior is possible because the **Fathom-JCache** module registers [AOP method interceptors] for the JCache annotations AND [Guice] is being used to instantiate & inject the DAO instance.
+This transparent behavior is possible because the **Fathom-JCache** module registers [AOP method interceptors] for the JCache annotations.

 ```java
 @Singleton